-Domestic Battery with Strangulation Charges in Las Vegas
+Domestic Violence Strangulation Charges in Las Vegas

 Domestic violence, also known as spousal abuse, family violence, dating violence or domestic abuse, is defined as an act by a person against another person in a dating, marital, blood or friendly relationship.
 Domestic violence can be an assault, battery, false imprisonment or unlawful entry.
 The most common form of domestic violence is often referred to as domestic battery.

 Domestic battery is any kind of intentional and illegal use of force or violence against someone else.
 This could be anything from pushing and shoving to choking or strangulation.
 Often small relationship arguments can turn into a serious allegation of domestic battery.

 Under NRS 200.481(h), strangulation is defined as intentionally stopping or decreasing normal breathing or blood flow of another person by putting pressure on the throat or blocking airways, which could result in death in serious injury.

 Previously under Nevada law, domestic violence situations involving battery by strangulation were classified as misdemeanors, with punishment being a maximum of six months in jail, and/or a fine of up to $1,000.

 In July of 2009, a new bill went into effect.
 Assembly Bill 164 increased the classification of domestic battery involving strangulation to a felony.
 According to NRS 200.481, punishment for domestic violence through strangulation can either be classified as a Category B or C felony, with punishments including: